taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default Story;
 ~~~~~~~~

 You can start your application again with `npm start` on the command line.
 Both sample stories should be displayed in plain React.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/f5843d2a06033cd045e6d0427993e30e289031a7).

 ### Part 3: Apply Styling

 The application looks a bit dull without any styling.
-Therefore you can drop in styling some styling of your own or use the styling that's provided.
-First, the application needs some general style that can be defined in the root style file.
+Therefore you can drop in some of your own styling or use the styling that's provided in this part.
+First, the application would need some general style that can be defined in the root style file.

 {title="src/index.css",lang="css"}
 ~~~~~~~~